Menu

 The Atomic Bomb Dome

-On 6 August 1945, Hiroshima became the first city in history to be subjected to a nuclear attack.
+On August 6, 1945, Hiroshima became the first city in history to be struck by an atomic bomb, followed by Nagasaki on August 9.

-The Atomic Bomb Dome stands as a solemn reminder of that day.
+The Atomic Bomb Dome continues to stand as a solemn reminder of that day.

 Hiroshima Peace Memorial Museum

-The Hiroshima Peace Memorial Museum presents the harsh realities of the atomic bombing through personal survivor stories and artefacts of daily life left behind.
+The Hiroshima Peace Memorial Museum conveys the harsh reality of the atomic bombing through personal survivors stories and everyday artifacts left behind.

 Languages